PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

        indicate stress (e.g., [EH2.R.OW0.D.AY0.N.AE1.M.IH0.K] is the
        representation of the word "aerodynamic" in the IPHOD corpus [IPHOD]_ using CMU [CMU]_ transcriptions that include stress).
+    f. **Has stress / Has tone**: If your transcriptions use a special symbol to indicate the stress or tone, select the checkbox and specify the type and symbol in the table below.
-    e. **Punctuation to ignore**: If there are punctuation marks in the file, and these have not already been specified as being used as either transcription of morpheme delimiters, then they will be listed as possible punctuation marks that PCT can ignore.
+    g. **Punctuation to ignore**: If there are punctuation marks in the file, and these have not already been specified as being used as either transcription of morpheme delimiters, then they will be listed as possible punctuation marks that PCT can ignore.
 Ignoring punctuation